-The US-based Project Management Institute's Project Management Body of Knowledge (PMBoK) [1] is the most widely acknowledged assembly of the underlying principles of good project management in the world.
+The US-based Project Management Institute (PMI) publishes the Project Management Body of Knowledge (PMBoK) [1], the most widely acknowledged assembly of the underlying principles of good project management in the world.
 The PMBoK presents a significant collection of project management knowledge in an accessible package.
 It is clearly an important element of a professional Project Manager's toolkit.
-The current fourth edition of the PMBoK was released in 2008.
+The current fifth edition of the PMBoK was released in 2013.

-The UK-based Office of Government Commerce's PRINCE2 method [2] is the mandated or de facto standard project management method in the UK, many parts of Europe and increasingly in Australia and New Zealand.
+The UK-based AXELOS Limited publishes the PRINCE2 method [2] which is the mandated or de facto standard project management method in the UK, many parts of Europe and increasingly in Australia and New Zealand.
 The number of people acquiring PRINCE2 qualifications continues to increase exponentially.
-The take-up of PRINCE2 in the USA, India and China has begun, with significant growth rates already in each country.
+The take-up of PRINCE2 in the USA, Canada, India and China has begun, with significant growth rates already in each country.
 PRINCE2 supports organisational needs for effective governance of projects.
 The current fifth edition was released in 2009.